tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 **What would success look like?** Guess what the most represented country at this TI is?
 It's not China.
 It's not Philippines.
 It's Peru with 13 players (tied with Russia).

-**What to spam in Twitch chat when bc are winning?** I think at one point SA was trying to move on from it, but it's just too good of a battle cry to abandon. `GAAAAAAAAAAAAAAAAA`
+**What to spam in Twitch chat when bc are winning?** I think at one point SA was trying to move on from it, but it's just too good of a battle cry to abandon: `GAAAAAAAAAAAAAAAAA`

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="../img/ti11teams/aster.jpg" alt="Banner"></p>